yamsharon/conntour-space-explorer/backend/README.md

 - Used on subsequent runs (much faster startup)
 - Invalidated if the data file (`mock_data.json`) is modified

+## Dependency Injection

+The backend uses FastAPI's dependency injection system for managing service lifecycles:

+- Infrastructure components (`LanguageModel`, `SpaceDB`) are initialized on app startup
+- Services are injected into controllers using `Depends()` and `@lru_cache()` decorators
+- This ensures singleton behavior and improves testability

+See `app/api/dependencies.py` for dependency definitions.

 ## Notes

-- The CLIP model is loaded once on startup
+- The CLIP model is loaded once on startup (eager initialization)
 - Image embeddings are generated from image URLs using CLIP's vision encoder
 - Text queries are encoded using CLIP's text encoder
 - Search uses cosine similarity between normalized text and image embeddings
 - Confidence scores are normalized to [0.2, 1.0] range for better UX
+- Search history is automatically saved unless `skipHistory=true` is specified
+- History items are sorted by most recent first